Akil-Rajendran/MusicRecommenderSystem/README.md

 # MusicRecommenderSystem
 A Music Recommender system that recommends songs to the users based on the popularity and user/content based recommendations.
-This is prototype to a huge recommendation engine to under its background working.
+This is prototype to understand the background working of a real-time recommendation engine.